-Serious and occasionally fatal hypersensitivity (anaphylactic) reactions have been reported in patients on penicillin therapy.
+Serious and occasionally fatal hypersensitivity (anaphylactic) reactions have been reported in patients receiving beta-lactam antibacterials.
 These reactions are more likely to occur in individuals with a history of penicillin hypersensitivity and/or a history of sensitivity to multiple allergens.
-There have been reports of individuals with a history of penicillin hypersensitivity who have experienced severe reactions when treated with cephalosporins.
-Before initiating therapy with TIMENTIN, careful inquiry should be made regarding previous hypersensitivity reactions to penicillins, cephalosporins, or other allergens.
-If an allergic reaction occurs, TIMENTIN should be discontinued and the appropriate therapy instituted.
-Serious anaphylactic reactions require immediate emergency treatment with epinephrine.
-Oxygen, intravenous steroids, and airway management, including intubation, should also be provided as indicated.
+Before initiating therapy with TIMENTIN, inquire about previous hypersensitivity reactions to penicillins, cephalosporins, or other allergens.
+If an allergic reaction occurs, discontinue TIMENTIN and institute appropriate therapy.

 Clostridium difficile associated diarrhea (CDAD) has been reported with use of nearly all antibacterial agents, including TIMENTIN, and may range in severity from mild diarrhea to fatal colitis.
 Treatment with antibacterial agents alters the normal flora of the colon leading to overgrowth of C. difficile.

 C. difficile produces toxins A and B, which contribute to the development of CDAD.
-Hypertoxin producing strains of C. difficile cause increased morbidity and mortality, as these infections can be refractory to antimicrobial therapy and may require colectomy.
+Hypertoxin-producing strains of C. difficile cause increased morbidity and mortality, as these infections can be refractory to antimicrobial therapy and may require colectomy.
 CDAD must be considered in all patients who present with diarrhea following antibacterial use.
-Careful medical history is necessary since CDAD has been reported to occur over two months after the administration of antibacterial agents.
+Careful medical history is necessary since CDAD has been reported to occur over 2 months after the administration of antibacterial agents.

 If CDAD is suspected or confirmed, ongoing antibacterial use not directed against C. difficile may need to be discontinued.
 Appropriate fluid and electrolyte management, protein supplementation, antibacterial treatment of C. difficile, and surgical evaluation should be instituted as clinically indicated.